-Today I am teaming up with Simply Organic to break down the anatomy of a buddha bowl and to share tons of recipes to inspire you to get mixing in your own kitchen!
-Simply Organic is my go-to spice brand for adding flavor to anything that I make.
-They’ve got literally every spice under the plant, plus some awesome blends that I use daily.
+Today, we are breaking down the anatomy of a buddha bowl and we are sharing recipes to inspire you to start making meal prep bowls in your own kitchen!
+One way to shake up your Buddha bowl is with spices.
+Simply Organic and Penzys are my go-to spice brands for adding amazing flavor to anything that I make.
+They’ve got literally every spice under the planet, plus some awesome blends that I use daily.

 Really the main goal of a buddha bowl recipe is to eat as many colors and nutrient dense foods as possible.
-No buddha bowl has to be the same, so tailor it to your taste preferences and get creative!
+No two buddha bowls have to be the same, so tailor your Buddha bowl to your taste preferences and get creative!
 Words of wisdom- when in doubt, if it’s a whole food, add it to your bowl.
-Below I’ve laid out some of my favorite buddha bowl add-ins by category!
+Below I’ve laid out some of my favorite Buddha bowl add-ins by category!

 Anatomy of a Buddha Bowl